tu-nguyen-do-duc/mobile-chat-app/README.md

 Real-time mobile chat application using React Native and Expo.
 The UI is built with NativeWind (Tailwind CSS for React Native).
 Firebase Firestore is used for the backend to handle real-time messaging and user data storage.
+Source: https://www.youtube.com/watch?v=wncM96HYcxw&t=1702s

 Features:
 - user authentication with Firebase